Operator calls from CRM

 How to call a client

-4. When the client answers, the conversation begins.
-The active call is shown in the deal chat with its status and controls.
+- When the client answers, the conversation begins.
+If the telephony setting allows calls to appear in chat, the active call is shown in the deal chat with its status and controls.
+In “existing conversation only” mode no chat is created automatically; in off mode the call is not shown in chat.

 In-call controls